crazyelectron-io/ansible-role-debian_base/README.md

 > Only include the 'top' roles, dependencies  -when listed in `meta/main.yml` of the role - will be downloaded automatically.

 To retrieve the roles linke this in your project, run `ansible-galaxy install -r roles/requirements.yml`.
-Because these roles will not be updated locally when changed, to refresh an already retrieved role, run `ansible-galaxy -f -r roles/requirements.yml`
+Because these roles will not be updated locally when changed, to refresh an already retrieved role, run `ansible-galaxy install -f -r roles/requirements.yml`

 ## Suggested project structure